Plastic Granulators

 Technical Parameters (Standard Series)

-Note: Machines can be customized to your material and output requirements.
+Note: machines can be customized to your material and output requirements.

 How to Choose the Right Plastic Granulator in 4 Questions

-1. What’s your feedstock?
+1. What is your feedstock?

 2. What throughput do you need?